 "Which" clauses are considered nonrestrictive or nonessential to the meaning of the sentence and should be preceded by a comma.
-Restrictive clauses, or clauses that are essential to the meaning of the sentence, should begin with a "that (no comma).
-For more information, see the OWL resource "Introduction and General Usage in Defining Clauses."
+Restrictive clauses, or clauses that are essential to the meaning of the sentence, should begin with a "that" (nocomma).
+For more information, see the OWL resource "Introduction and General Usage in Defining Clauses": http://owl.engli sh.purdue.edu /owl/resource/ 645/01/.